-Ber Km

-Win Make Give Series

 INVESTING & OWNERSHIP

 "Build your own dreams, or someone else will hire you to build theirs."

 - Farrah Gray -

-Part Thirteen - Business Investing & Ownership In today's lesson, we dive into the business bucket, which says that a substantial amount of wealth in the world is created by investing in, owning, or starting a business.
-Investing in a business can provide some of the largest returns, and there are plenty of situations where you buy or start a company that's generating \$10,000 or \$15,000 a year, and a couple of years later, it earns \$500,000 to \$750,000, significantly increasing its valuation.
+Part Thirteen - Business Investing & Ownership

+In today's lesson, we dive into the business bucket, which says that a substantial amount of wealth in the world is created by investing in, owning, or starting a business.

+Investing in a business can provide some of the largest returns.
+There are plenty of situations where you buy or start a company that's generating \$10,000 or \$15,000 a year, and a couple of years later, it earns \$500,000 to \$750,000, significantly increasing its valuation.

 Over the years, Bob, Chad, and I have all been involved in many businesses.
 We've built some from scratch, and others we bought to turn around and sell.
 Along the way, we've learned from our successes and our mistakes.

-This episode, we share ten essentials every business needs to be successful, discuss considerations of starting or investing in a business, working with a partner, and provide valuation models to assess how much a business is worth.
+In this episode, we share ten essentials every business needs to be successful, discuss considerations of starting or investing in a business, working with a partner, and provide valuation models to assess how much a company is worth.
 Use this conversation as a launching point to start thinking about how a business can help you leverage your wealth plan by building extra income streams, changing your tax strategy, and building an asset that can grow your wealth.

+Ben Kinney

-Ber Km Ben Kinney Ben Kinney Companies Founder WinMakeGive.com
+Ben Kinney Companies Founder

+WinMakeGive.com